 Financial Aid Exceptions

-All students retain their financial aid while studying abroad excluding any room and board discounts.
+Through the affiliate programs, students retain their financial aid while studying abroad excluding any room and board discounts.
 This means that Service Scholars and First Generation Scholars will not receive the 50% housing and meal plan discount while abroad.
 Higher Education Opportunity Program (HEOP) students not required to study abroad for their major will receive $2,000 less in Fisher HEOP grant funds for the semester.
 An HEOP student required to study abroad for their major will not have any grant changes.

 Tuition remission and tuition exchange cannot be used to study abroad.